S1NJED/42-fetch-studs-from-piscine/README.md

-fetch all users from the same piscine (42 school)
+fetch all users from the same piscine as an user (42 school)

 ### Setup